Hi, I'm Alice.

 Covered by TechCrunch

 While I love the challenges of management, I also loved being a part of a product team as an IC.
-Here are a few features I worked on a senior designer:
+Here are a few features I worked on as an IC designer:

 Soundmojis